Persoonia conjuncta

-Persoonia conjuncta is a species of flowering plant in the family Lamiaceae and is endemic to eastern New South Wales.
+Persoonia conjuncta is a species of flowering plant in the family Proteaceae and is endemic to eastern New South Wales.
 It is an erect shrub or small tree with narrow elliptic to lance-shaped leaves, yellow, tube-shaped flowers in groups of up to sixteen and green fruit.

 Description

 Persoonia conjuncta is an erect shrub or small tree that typically grows to a height of 2–7 m and smooth bark, finely fissured near the base.
 The leaves are narrow elliptic to lance-shaped, 60–140 mm long and 10–26 mm wide.
 The flowers are arranged in groups of up to sixteen along a rachis up to 140 mm long that grows into a leafy shoot after flowering, each flower on a pedicel 2–6 mm long.
 The tepals are yellow, 12–13 mm long and hairy on the outside.
 Flowering occurs from January to February and the fruit is a green drupe.